pliddy-com/recipes-next/README.md

 ### CodeGen for GraphQL Types

-[CodeGen for GraphQL Types description goes here]

-### GraphQL & Typescript

-Queries & Fragments to define types for payloads passed as props to React components
+In order to define the TypeScript types of content payloads returned by GraphQL queries to Contentful, the application uses <a href="https://the-guild.dev/graphql/codegen" target="_blank">GraphQL Code Generator</a>.

+Top-level type defintions for entire payloads are defined by named GraphQL queries, while the individual secitons of the payload that are passed as properties to individual React components are defined by GraphQL fragments referenced by the queries.

 ## Maximizing Performance